Carrie's War (TV serial): Production

 Shot by the BBC, the show was principally filmed on location in Blaengarw in rural Wales.
 Only a small amount of Welsh was spoken in the series: by Mr Evans saying Grace at the children's first meal in his house in Episode 1, and by the minister, Mr Morgan, officiating at Mrs Gotobed's funeral ("Ashes to ashes, dust to dust...") in Episode 4.
 The railway scenes in Episodes 1 and 5 were filmed on the Severn Valley Railway.
+The scenes for Druid's Bottom House were filmed at Bettiscombe Manor in Dorset.
+The scenes of the path through Druid's Bottom were filmed at woods in Rousdon, Devon.
 There were five half-hour episodes which were aired in January 1974.
 The cast of child actors would have few other credits.
 The series has been made available on DVD and is available to purchase online.
 It is referenced in the BBC documentary From Andy Pandy To Zebedee in 2015.